Navigation

 • Policy period and insured vehicles

-Many clients are unaware that they carry enhanced PIP coverage until we review the policy.
-Additional PIP or OBEL coverage can significantly increase available benefits beyond the basic $50,000 limit.
-In serious injury cases, that difference can determine whether medical treatment remains fully covered.
+A lot of our clients had no idea they were carrying enhanced PIP coverage until we reviewed the policy with them.
+Additional PIP or OBEL coverage can significantly increase available benefits above the basic $50,000 limit, and in serious injury cases, that difference can determine whether your medical treatment stays fully covered.

 We also confirm whether there are multiple applicable policies.
 In certain situations, coverage priority may depend on: